 Our MtA event on "Territorial Scope and Data Transfer Rules in the GDPR: Realising the EU’s Ambition of Borderless Data Protection", in which we hosted Prof. Christopher Kuner is now live on Youtube!

 17 January 2022

-Brussels Privacy Hub, in collaboration with the LeADS (Legality Attentive Data Scientists), will host the conference on "Legally Attentive AI", Awareness on Explainability of AI" at the Data Protection Day on Save the Date: "Legally Attentive AI", Awareness Conference on Explainability of AI".
+Brussels Privacy Hub, in collaboration with the LeADS (Legality Attentive Data Scientists), will host the conference on "Legality Attentive AI", Awareness on Explainability of AI" at the Data Protection Day on 28 January 2022.
 The event will be held fully online from 16:00 to 17:30 CET.

 The event will host key institutional speakers and stellar academics.

 We will share the event details as well as registration links in the shortest due.

 Our managing director Muhammed Demircan has presented the details of the draft version of EU AI Act, upon the invitation of MasterLaw team on the 23 December 2021.
 The event was held online.
 The participants had the chance to ask questions on the draft version of the EU AI Act as well as related issiues such as the relation with GDPR, facial recognition and classification of AI systems.

 Brussels Privacy Hub Report on "The European Commission Proposal Amending the eIDAS Regulation: A Personal Data Protection Perspective" has been published